p3drosola/backbone-viewmanager/README.md

 # Backbone.ViewManager

-This ViewManger avoids zombie views, memory leaks & duplicate event bindings by performs serveral simple functions.
+This ViewManger avoids zombie views, memory leaks & duplicate event bindings by performing 3 main functions.

-- Keeps track of the view hirarchy
+- keeping track of the view hirarchy
-- Creates view specific event bindings (will be cleaned up autmatically when the view is destroyed)
+- creating view specific event bindings (will be cleaned up autmatically when the view is destroyed)
-- Cleans up child views when the parent is destroyed
+- cleaning up child views when the parent is destroyed

 It's really quite simple though, and just 1K when minified.